This guide contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 A good daypack carries your layers, snacks, water, and emergency gear without bouncing or chafing on steep climbs.
 You want a design with a padded hip belt to transfer weight off your shoulders, and enough capacity for rain gear, extra socks, a first-aid kit, and lunch.
 Hydration is critical in summer when temperatures hit the 80s and 90s, and even in cooler months you’ll sweat on climbs, so plan for at least two liters of water on longer routes.

-If you’re hiking solo or with other adults, the Teton green space hydration pack includes a two or three liter bladder, a sewn-in rain cover, and enough pockets for organizing gear without digging through a single main compartment.
+If you’re hiking solo or with other adults, the TETON Sports hydration pack includes a two or three liter bladder, a sewn-in rain cover, and enough pockets for organizing gear without digging through a single main compartment.
 It fits men and women comfortably, with chest and waist straps that stabilize the load on uneven terrain and make it easier to drink on the go without stopping.
 I prefer hydration packs for grown-up hikes because hands-free drinking keeps me on pace and I don’t have to fumble with bottle caps on narrow switchbacks.

 For tweens and young teens, The North Face Kids Court Jester Backpack offers a spacious main compartment, water-repellent fabric, and a more compact frame that doesn’t overwhelm smaller shoulders.
 It doesn’t include a hydration bladder, so you’ll need to pack water bottles, but the side pockets hold them securely and the build quality stands up to rough trail use.
 Kids often do better with bottles they can see and track how much they have left, which helps parents remind them to drink regularly.